Yizhe2020/SquirrelProject/README.md

 This is a web-app to keep track of all the known squirrels in Central Park.
 We used 2018 Central Park Squirrel Census data.
 The users are allowed to add, update and view squirrel data.This web-app is created based on Django framework and Python3 tools.

 ### L&Z:
-UNIs: [yl4559, jz3282]
+####UNIs: [yl4559, jz3282]
-*Yizhe Li: yl4559
+* Yizhe Li: yl4559
-*Jiaqi Zhu: jz3282
+* Jiaqi Zhu: jz3282

 ## Functions
 The app provides users a map displaying locations of the squirrel sightings in Central Park.
 In additions, users can view, update and add the sightings of squirrels as well as view some general statistics of squirrels data.

 ### Main page
-*Link to Map: click to view a map of 100 squirrels sightings in Central Park *Link to Sightings: click to view a list of all squirrels with their recorded date
+* Link to Map can be found at this page: click to view a map of 100 squirrels sightings in Central Park
+* Link to Sightings can be found at this page: click to view a list of all squirrels with their recorded date

 ### Sightings
 #### View all squirrels sightings